pszemraj/utm-randomizer/README.md

 # UTM Randomizer Chrome Extension

-A Chrome extension that automatically replaces UTM parameters with random/funny values when you copy links to your clipboard, helping thwart free advertising data collection.
+A Chrome extension that automatically replaces common tracking parameters (UTM, fbclid, gclid, etc.) with random/funny values when you copy links to your clipboard, helping thwart free advertising data collection.

 ## Features

-- 🎲 Automatically detects UTM parameters in copied URLs
+- 🎯 Detects UTM parameters **and** popular analytics IDs like `fbclid`, `gclid`, `msclkid`, `mkt_tok`, HubSpot/Marketo tags, and more
-- 🤪 Replaces them with hilarious random values
+- 🎲 Replaces marketing payloads with hilarious random values (hashes stay hash-y, sources get jokes)
 - 🔔 Shows brief notifications when parameters are randomized
-- 🚀 Works on all websites
+- 🚀 Works on all websites where clipboard access is permitted
 - 🔒 Privacy-focused - no data collection

 ## Installation